Tomorrow's Warhol, today.

 ---|---|---|

-1 | Tau Lewis | Featured in PBS's Art21 in 2024, a high-signal indicator of long-term institutional support and critical acclaim.
-This inclusion positions Lewis for continued upward trajectory. |
+1 | Tau Lewis | Featured on Art21 in 2024, signaling strong institutional belief and critical acclaim despite limited gallery representation.
+This cohort inclusion is a powerful predictor. |

-2 | Chase Hall | Signed with GRIMM in 2024, a feeder gallery known for launching careers.
-Hall had a solo show at SCAD Museum of Art in 2023, indicating institutional recognition. |
+2 | Chase Hall | Signed with GRIMM in 2024, a 'feeder' gallery known for launching careers.
+His work was also acquired by the Hammer Museum in 2024. |

-4 | Qualeasha Wood | Wood had a solo exhibition at the Albright-Knox in 2024.
-Her work explores themes of identity and technology, resonating with contemporary audiences. |
+4 | Kennedy Yanko | Solo exhibition at the SCAD Museum of Art in 2024.
+Her work explores themes of memory and materiality. |

-5 | Genesis Tramaine | Tramaine had a solo show at Almine Rech in 2023.
-Her work is characterized by bold colors and expressive brushstrokes. |
+6 | Genesis Tramaine | Solo show at Almine Rech in 2024.
+Her spiritual and abstract works are gaining traction. |

 ArtRank Undervalued Index